Accessibility

 • Android: Use TalkBack or Voice Assistant for best experience

-Yes, due to some of the technologies used to create Quaver’s interface and in order to get the best experience while using JAWS there are some differences in how you will need to navigate the site.
-JAWS is very advanced and will activate certain features when some elements pop up on the page or when a new window is opened.
-Some issues you’ll need to be aware of while using JAWS in Quaver’s interface are:
+Due to some of the technologies used to create QuaverEd’s interface and to get the best experience while using screen readers, there are some differences in how you will need to navigate the site.
+Modern assistive technologies are very advanced and will activate certain features when some elements pop up on the page or when a new window is opened.
+See the questions below to learn more about individual screen reader requirements.

-Yes.
-In addition to striving for WCAG and Section 508 compliance, QuaverEd.com utilizes a plugin to make our site even more accessible by providing features that would otherwise not be available.
+In addition to building our site for WCAG and Section 508 compliance, QuaverEd.com also provides a plugin to offer a more accessible experience by providing features that would otherwise not be available.
 Using the accessiBe plugin you can take your QuaverEd.com experience and customize it to make sure you get the most out of our content.
 By keyboard navigation or mouse clicking the Accessibility Icon floating in the bottom left corner of the window, you’ll open a variety of options to take control of your experience.
 There are preset profiles for users who would like to use accessibility profiles such as Seizure Safe, Vision Impairment, Keyboard Navigation profiles, and more.
 You can also adjust individual items such as sizing, scaling, magnification, color adjustments, and orientation within the plugin.
 We aim to make our site not only accessible but easy to use as well.
+If you wish to browse our site without the plugin enabled, open the popup and press the Hide Interface button.

 By default, Safari’s Tab key only jumps to links and form elements on a webpage.
 Option-Tab is Safari’s default method for keyboard navigation to take you to each item.
 The default can be switched by going to Safari’s Preferences > Advanced and selecting “Press Tab to highlight each item on a webpage.”
 Changing this preference will reverse the default settings and you can Tab through each item.